-for any $f\in C^2(0,\infty)$ and $x\in (0,\infty)$.
-We refer e.g. to Durrett's book \cite[Section 6.1]{MR1398879} for a study of $\mathrm{(MP)}_U$.
 The minimal solution does not take into account the behaviors at the boundaries, in the sense that as soon as one boundary is accessible, it is absorbing for the minimal diffusion.
+Other solutions to the martingale problem $\mathrm{(MP)}_U$ besides the minimal one may exist, and all the different behaviors described in Section \ref{terminology} can possibly happen at a non-natural boundary for some functions $\sigma$, $\mu$.

-However, other solutions to the martingale problem $\mathrm{(MP)}_U$ than the minimal one may exist and all the different behaviors explained in Section \ref{terminology} may possibly happen at a non natural boundary for some functions $\sigma$, $\mu$ (even though $\sigma(0)=\mu(0)=0$).
 In order to classify them, we need the scale function and speed measure.